haggen/bannerlord-module-template/README.md

 - The module's files go into the `Module` directory.
 Everything there will be copied as-is to the final distributable folder, with just one exception...
 - The `SubModule.xml` will have macros, like `$(Name)` and `$(Version)` replaced with their actual value by the `PostBuild.ps1` script.
 - The `ExampleModuleSubModule.cs` is the entrypoint of your source code.
 The resulting DLL will also be copied into the final distributable folder by `PostBuild.ps1` script.
 - You build the project using the [MSBuild CLI](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-command-line-reference?view=vs-2019).
-I suggest using PowerShell.
-- The `.github` directory holds a workflow configuration to automate building and releasing your module using [GitHub Actions](https://github.com/features/actions).
+See the [Development section](#Development) below.

 <!-- /Delete-me after read -->